Local Content and Community Service

 1. Describe your overall goals and approach to address identified community issues, needs, and interests through your station's vital local services, such as multiplatform long and short-form content, digital and inperson engagement, education services, community information, partnership support, and other activities, and audiences you reached or new audiences you engaged.

-KEDM engages and seeks further information from the community through direct feedback at local events such as the Downtown Gallery Art Crawl and the Monroe Chamber of Commerce Ouachita 101 events for new residents, and the West Monroe West Ouachita Member to Member event for new residents; through active engagement on social media, and by partnering with other local service organizations for events.
-KEDM follows feedback on local news stories and public-affairs programs, and provides quarterly live community forums featuring experts on a topic of local interest, as well as timely hour-long live forums featuring candidates for local and national political office.
+KEDM engages and seeks further information from the community through direct feedback at local events such as the Downtown Gallery Art Crawl, the Monroe Chamber of Commerce Ouachita 101 event for new residents, and the West Monroe West Ouachita Member to Member event for new residents; through active engagement on social media, and by partnering with other local service organizations for events.
+KEDM follows feedback on local news stories and public-affairs programs, provides occasional hour-long live community forums featuring experts on a topic of local interest, as well as timely hour-long live forums featuring candidates for local and national political office.

 2. Describe key initiatives and the variety of partners with whom you collaborated, including other public media outlets, community nonprofits, government agencies, educational institutions, the business community, teachers and parents, etc. This will illustrate the many ways you're connected across the community and engaged with other important organizations in the area.